qaillc/Strawberry/README.md

 Enjoy - https://www.youtube.com/watch?v=FxVwpg99dTc

+Note: This was a design project, and not every element in the video was fully realized.
+However, the CustomGPT was tested and confirmed the principles presented in the video.
+Additionally, I tested the CustomGPT in a recent AI-900 course I taught for Global Knowledge.
+This approach to teaching is revolutionary.

 ASPIR Strawberry FinStart is the first interactive case study of its kind, designed to enhance both learning and engagement by tracking course progress through a cutting-edge vector database.
 Created by Strawberry, this innovative case study simulates the journey of the startup FinStart as it grows and adopts new materials.
 Participants experience the dynamic challenges of scaling a business while engaging in real-time, personalized dialogue that reflects the startup's evolving persona.

 FinStart provides real-world examples, with the course adapting to the business’s needs and actions as new concepts are introduced.
 The interactive dialogue keeps the learning fresh, allowing users to receive instant company feedback and explore strategies in real-time.
 This model offers multiple business advantages, including: